 (MR Ch.5 ss.1.2.1, 3.2.1, 3.2.2, 3.2.3, 7.7.7 and 8.2.3)

-Notice – The IESO shall notify generators and electricity storage participants of outages that would put their units in an electrical island following a single element contingency to inform their operating decisions.
+Notice to generators and storage – The IESO shall notify generators and electricity storage participants of outages that would put their units in an electrical island following a single element contingency to inform their operating decisions.

 No manual constraints down – The IESO shall NOT manually constrain down resources pre-contingency in order to assist a rapid collapse of an electrical island.
-When determining whether an island will survive or collapse, the IESO shall assume that inverter-based generation (e.g. wind and solar) will immediately trip in an electrical island where conventional synchronous units cannot meet demand in the island.

 No manual constraints up – The IESO shall NOT manually constrain up resources pre-contingency in order to assist the survival of an electrical island.